How to Make Espresso Powder at Home

 Espresso powder is a common ingredient in baking, particularly in chocolate cake or brownies.
 But if you’ve ever been confused about exactly what to add, there’s a very good reason for this.
 There are two different products that can both be sold as espresso powder.
 And while they have some of the same uses, they’re not the same thing, and one can’t always be used as a substitute for the other.

 The first is instant espresso powder.
 This is just instant coffee, but with a more intense and concentrated flavor.
+It’s also different from your usual coffee powder.
 Instant coffee has undergone a complex process that takes the brewed, liquid coffee from espresso beans and freeze-dried it to create water-soluble granules (1).
 Due to the machinery needed, it’s not possible to make instant coffee at home.
 Instant coffee can of course be used to make a cup of joe and is handy for traveling, but instant espresso is more often used for baking.

 The second style of espresso powder is espresso grounds that have already been used to brew coffee.
 They’re then dried and finely ground.
 Unlike instant coffee, it’s not completely water-soluble and is not suitable for making coffee – it’s made especially for baking.
 This is the type that we will show you how to make today.